Any blues recording released between November 1, 2016 and October 31, 2017 is eligible for 2018 Blues Music Award consideration

 • The Blues Foundation accepts CDs through the year and logs them based on their release dates.
 All recordings sent directly to The Blues Foundation will be put on a master list for future communications regarding our submission process.

 • The Blues Foundation opens the formal submission process on July 1st of each year.
 Musicians and their labels are encouraged to formally submit their recordings via this online application.
+To submit your recording(s) for 2018 BMA consideration, please click here.

 • Musicians and their labels may opt to send hard copies of their release(s) to be distributed to each of our nominators for a fee.
 This is not required, but encouraged, in order to ensure that each of our nominators has easy access to the music for their own listening and judging.